StevenBeyen/Permaction/README.md

 ### General description

-Permaction is a website project to help designing lands using general permaculture principles, meant for both isolated people and communities in the countryside.
+Permaland is a website project to help designing lands using general permaculture principles, meant for both isolated people and communities in the countryside.

 The main goal of this project is to provide an easy-to-use graphical interface as well as graphical, 'cartoonish' results for easy visualisation.
 Users would only have to delimit their lands on a world map and select the elements they want to place (house, vegetable garden, henhouse, tool shed, composting toilet, ...), as well as fixed (existing or desired) elements.
 The service then proposes an optimised placement of requested elements regarding to their characteristics and positive and negative interactions.